 All over the world, Aboriginal people are bringing forward land claims.
 What’s in it for them?
 Can Aboriginal and non-Aboriginal people find mutually-acceptable ways to resolve these claims and avoid controversy?

-UFV's Indigenous Maps, Films, Rights and Land Claims (IMFRLC) associate certificate helps shed light on these complex questions and equips you with a range of conceptual and practical skills to grow your understanding of Indigenous issues.
+UFV's Indigenous Maps, Films, Rights and Land Claims (IMFRLC) associate certificate helps shed light on these questions and equips you with a range of skills to grow your understanding of Indigenous issues.

 The intensive four-week, 12-credit associate certificate applies an innovative and multi-disciplinary approach to the study of Indigenous land claims.
 It examines in part how First Nations, in Canada and around the world, have been represented historically in film, on maps, or in text and rights discourse.